praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 I was working on the feature set for iCircuit 2 and Arduino was first on that list.
 I knew I had a compiler capable of making an LED blink, and my memory told me the compiler was nearly done it just needed a *bit* more work.
+This time I reopened the code reluctantly, without hubris, mostly curious to see what I would find.

-I reopened the code and was pleasantly suprised at how much ground I had covered so long ago.
+I was pleasantly suprised to see how much ground I had covered so long ago.
 I also realized that my memory betrayed me - the compiler had some serious defects (no support for strings as a prime example) and that it was going to be a lot of work to finish it.
+I remembered why I stopped 8 years ago.

-However, I decided that it was still useful and certainly allowed you to use the majority of features in Arduino.
+However, after some thought, I decided that it was still useful.
+It allowed you to use
+the majority of the features of the Arduino and provided all the basics you needed to write fun programs.
-So much so that I decided to release that compiler in **iCircuit 1.9** to finally provide the most requested feature for the app.
+I decided to release that compiler in **iCircuit 1.9** to finally provide the most requested feature of the app.
-I built the Arduino component that interfaces with the compiler and simulator, fixed a few bugs, and shipped it.

 I was nervous, but very pleased to see that the Arduino component quickly became one of the most-used components in the app